DFHack/dfhack/LUA_API.rst

 * ``ref._field(field)``

   Returns a reference to a valid field.
-That is, unlike regular subscript, it returns a pointer reference even for primitive typed fields.
+That is, unlike regular subscript, it returns a reference to the field within the structure even for primitive typed fields and pointers.

 * ``ref:vmethod(args...)``